imagej/imagej.github.io/_pages/plugins/excel-functions.md

 * In the new popup window search for the site names _Excel Functions_ and activate the checkbox
 * Press the **Close** button
 * Finally, press the **Apply changes** button and restart Fiji after the successful update...
+* The Excel Functions are appearing under the menu _Plugins > Excel Functions_

 Done!
 Congratulations and happy data saving!

-**Known issue:** If additionally the *Read and Write Excel plugin* is installed in parallel the two will clash.
-Make sure to just install the Excel Macro Extension alone to ensure full functionality.
+***Known issue: If additionally the *Read and Write Excel plugin* is installed in parallel the two will clash.
+Make sure to just install the Excel Macro Extension alone to ensure full functionality.***

 ## Usage Examples
 ### Macro Extension Example